rritaz/starter-academic/content/authors/admin/_index.md

 # Organizations/Affiliations
 organizations:
-- name: University of Illinois Chicago
+- name: Division of Epidemiology and Biostatistics, School of Public Health, University of Illinois Chicago
   url: ""